Razer Kishi controller brings console precision to iPhone games

 The Kishi has clickable analog thumbsticks, a bunch of face and multi-function buttons, and an 8-way D-pad.
 The Kishi works with iPhone 6 Plus and newer devices.

 The Razer Kishi for iPhone is available now in the Apple Online Store, the first time a Razer product has been featured on the site.
 It will be available at select Apple stores worldwide on September 22.
 The design is pretty comfortable, and it made me feel like I was playing with a Nintendo Switch, except with Xbox-like controls.
-It has passthrough charging so you can the iPhone by hooking a charging cable to the controller.
+It has passthrough charging so you can charge the iPhone by connecting a charging cable to the controller.

 It worked better than other mobile game controller solutions.
 I’ve used the Rotor Riot wired gamepad, which is a regular game controller that plugs into the Lightning jack via a cable.
 But it didn’t feel quite as natural as the Kishi.
 I’ve also used Sentons virtual buttons on the Lenovo Legion Android gaming phone.
 I’ll write more about the Sentons solution later, but the Kishi does the job better.